-Your study will be based around the researching and writing of essays.
-This will involve wider reading, planning and executing essays on topics studied and discussed in class.
+Your study will combine engaging teaching and extensive independent research.
+A range of assignments will be set, with extended writing making up a large proportion of the work completed.
 The School Library has an excellent History section and the Department has its own stock of relevant titles.